martinbarge/sml5202-19-Teach/css-1.md

   With <span id="noun">fruit</span> the <span id="noun">vines</span> that round the <span id="noun">thatch-eaves</span> run;
 </p>

 <p>To format words and phrases within a paragraph, you can use the familiar &lt;strong&gt; and &lt;em&gt; tags.
-However, if you want to apply other styles, such as colours, then we use the <code> &lt;span styel=""&gt; </code> tag.
+However, if you want to apply other styles, such as colours, then we use the <code> &lt;span style=""&gt; </code> tag.
 The span tag combined with style property will modify whatever the tag surroungs.
 So in the example above, to set the word 'SEASON' to green, the tag looks like this: <code> &lt;span style="color:#00cc00;"&gt; SEASON &lt;/span&gt; </code>. </p>